N1ch0l2s/BorderCraft/README.md

 # Enjoy the pack!
 Feel free to leave any feedback in the comments!
 Or, join the Discord!
 #  Pack Discord: https://discord.gg/UYyW2vhhDW

- https://flansmod.com/license
+Credits to Shotgunfrenzy#8367 from the Borderlands Discord server for the RPS text art. https://flansmod.com/license